 When it comes to fancystats, you can have all the puck possession, Corsi & Fenwick percentages that you want.
 I don’t care if your zone entries are 100% every game.
 If my team scores more goals than yours – I win.
 If my team gets to the slot more and gets more Grade A chances consistently than yours – I’m going to win more than you.
 I don’t need some magic formula to illustrate my point.
 Hockey is not that complicated – people are.
 NHL outcomes are determined by goals for and against.
 Goals win games more than any other statistic I know.
 The best way to score?
 The more high quality chances you get the better your odds.
 The more high quality chances you prevent the better chance you have of not giving up five.
 It’s not rocket science.
 What you do when you get into the opponent’s zone and what the opponent does in yours determines the outcome of the game.
 It’s called Offensive and Defensive execution.
 Everything else is secondary and pales in comparison to execution.
 It’s like throwing for 400 yards and dominating time of possession in football but not scoring a TD.
 Or getting dominated all game but your Red zone defense holds.
 If you don’t capitalize on your chances you’ll end up being the Los Angeles Kings of this season. #1 in league in Corsi for 2016-17 but #21 in GF% (according to puckalytics.com) and didn’t make playoffs.
+Now the Oilers who were a Fancystat darling all year in 2017-18 didn’t even get close.
 That’s about the extent of my appreciation for analytics in hockey.
+Overrated.

 Now, you will and probably already have come across some very rude and condescending people who are convinced they are practically solving world hunger while re-inventing the wheel at the same time with analytics.
 Pay no heed to these attention seekers.
 They like to go on social media to try and prove how much smarter they are than everyone else about hockey by degrading players they feel don’t help fit their narrative of effective hockey.
 I cannot begin to comprehend the arrogance of these “experts” who think they can unequivocally declare they can predict outcomes without fail.
 Or can sum up all that is a hockey player by his Corsi or Fenwick adjusted which are just made up stats by their predecessors to begin with.